 Of course, you’ll need a place to put your coffee logs.
 How about a lovely natural wicker log basket from Warwickshire-based Wovenhill.

 Wovenhill.co.uk provide a range of rattan wicker storage solutions, including log baskets, trunks, hampers and more.
 It’s well worth checking them out.

 Aside from going into compost piles or heading to an industrial compost facility, coffee grounds are a vastly underused resource.
 This is especially true considering just how much ground coffee is now used (and drank) in the UK – a phenomenal amount!

 Creating coffee logs from used coffee grounds is highly sustainable and environmentally friendly as you’re creating value from waste.
 It also helps reduce the carbon footprint associated with other carbon intensive fuel products that are traditional burned.

-There may be a little work to be done in regards to getting coffee logs Defra-approved from a smoke perspective, but all in all coffee logs are environmentally friendly, sustainable and a good way forward for the future eco-friendly living.
+There may be a little work to be done in regards to getting coffee logs all fine from a smoke perspective, but all in all coffee logs are environmentally friendly, sustainable and a good way forward for the future eco-friendly living.